pmlynarek/movie-warehouse/README.md

 # Welcome to movie-warehouse

-Simple test application to storing and looking for data about movies.
+Simple test application to store and search data about movies.
 You can also add some comments to your downloaded movies and get top movies(ranking is determined by count of comments).

 ## Requirements